+Costa Rica off the beaten path?
 Costa Rica is officially a hot spot for family travel.
+Aside from the often visited places, we offer up a few off the beaten path places to visit.
 Over the past few decades, this much-loved destination has earned its reputation as a leading family travel destination thanks to aggressive protection of the country’s wildlife and ecosystems, miles and miles of pristine beach, and easy access from major gateways around the world.

 Does it live up to the hype?
 Costa Rica is every kid’s dream come true.
 My children loved listening howler monkeys calling across the jungle at night, swinging from jungle vines, splashing in the warm ocean, and even jumping off waterfalls and scampering around volcanoes!

 As you begin researching things to do in Costa Rica with kids, you’ll likely see the same destinations on many Costa Rica itineraries.
 Highlights like the beautiful Arenal volcano, the wildlife-rich Manual Antonio National Park, and the Pacific coast beaches are traveler favorites and rarely disappoint.